Skip to main content

 (message: any) => void (default console.log)

-Receives logging messages when debugMode is true.
+Receives logging messages when debugMode is enabled.

 idGenerator